 Top Up Scholarships

-QBI offers top-up scholarships to students who successfully secure a fully funded national or international scholarship and are enrolled through QBI to do either a PhD or an MPhil.
-These are currently worth up to $5000 per annum for a maximum of 3.5 years for PhD and 2 years for MPhil students.
+QBI offers top-up scholarships to students who successfully secure a fully-funded scholarship and are enrolled in the PhD or MPhil program through QBI.
+Top-ups are currently worth up to $5000 per annum for a maximum of 3.5 years for PhD or 2 years for MPhil students.

 Current QBI Lab Group PhD Position/Scholarship Advertisements